polkadot-js/api/packages/rpc-provider/README.md

 ## Provider Selection

 There are two flavours of the providers provided, one allowing for using HTTP as a transport machanism, the other using WebSockets.
-It is generally recommended to use the [[WsProvider]] since in addition to standard calls, it allows for subscriptions where nes changes can be pushed from the node to the client.
+It is generally recommended to use the [[WsProvider]] since in addition to standard calls, it allows for subscriptions where all changes to state can be pushed from the node to the client.

 Both providers are usable (as is the API), in both browser-based and Node.js environments.
-Polyfills for unsupported functionality is automatically applied based on feature-detection.
+Polyfills for unsupported functionality are automatically applied based on feature-detection.

 ## Usage